 BEAR Research Briefs are concise and accessible introductions to Buddhism and East Asian Religions (BEAR) topics.
-These essays seek to answer questions from FROGBEAR research clusters by drawing from their field visit experiences.
+These essays seek to answer questions from FROGBEAR research clusters by drawing from their research cluster activities.

 Where do Buddhist scriptures come from?

 Beginning in the first century of the Common Era, Buddhist texts began to be translated into Chinese.
 Although Buddhism is a religion that was founded in ancient India, today the largest collection of Buddhist literature is available in Chinese.
 Our research cluster engages with this history of transmission, production, and reproduction of Buddhist scriptures.

 Buddhism can be traced to India and the followers of Siddhartha Gautama (ca. 5th–4th century BCE), known to his disciples as Śākyamuni Buddha.
 The teachings of the Buddha were transmitted orally, then written down in a variety of South Asian languages (e.g., Pāli and Sanskrit) and translated into Central and East Asian (Chinese, not modern Mandarin Chinese) languages.
 The oldest extant catalog to a collection of all the scriptures translated into Chinese was produced by the monk Sengyou (445–518).
 Sengyou’s catalog demonstrates that Chinese Buddhists conceived of a canon—or collection with three types of scriptures (sūtras, vinaya, and commentaries)—as a fruitful way to organize translated Buddhist scriptures.
 A key to understanding why the Chinese cataloged and organized all the translated scriptures can be found in the Chinese term for sūtra or scripture.
 Jing is the ancient Chinese word for a Classic text, as in the Thirteen Classics which almost certainly predate Confucius (551–479 BCE).